Rebuild an on-premises application in Azure

 az aks browse --resource-group ContosoRG --name smarthotelakseus2

-A browser tab opens to the Dashboard.
-This is a tunneled connection using the Azure CLI.
+A browser tab opens to the dashboard.
+This is a tunneled connection that uses the Azure CLI.

 Step 2: Configure the back-end pipeline